Sheep-y/Attack-Improvement-Mod/README.md

 Follow these steps to see game code and learn how BATTLETECH mod works:

 1. Install [Visual Studio](https://www.visualstudio.com/downloads/) which is free.
 This mod is developed with VS 2017 Community Edition.
-You'll need the ".NET desktop development" workload.
+You only need the ".NET desktop development" workload.
 1. Down and Run [DnSpy](https://github.com/0xd4d/dnSpy/releases)
 1. Select File > Open, and find `BATTLETECH\BattleTech_Data\Managed\Assembly-CSharp.dll`.
 This will load the assembly.
 It contains most BATTLETECH code.
 1. You may now search and browse the assembly!
 For example in Edit > Search you can type "GetCorrectedRoll" to find the method.
 Clicking on it will show you the roll correction code.
 1. Right click on method name (or any identifier) and click "Analyse".
 It'll help you find where and how the method is called, or its override hierarchy.
 1. Analyse is very fast because it works with compiled code.
 It is not 100% accurate, though, sometimes you'll want to exported code and search there instead.
 1. Left click the assembly, then File > Export to Project.
 This will decompile all code which you can browse with other editor or IDE.
-1. Head to the [ModTek wiki](https://github.com/Mpstark/ModTek/wiki) to learn how to make a mod.
-For a code mode like this one, you need to compile a [dll](https://github.com/Mpstark/ModTek/wiki/Writing-ModTek-DLL-mods) and perhaps a [`mod.json`](https://github.com/Mpstark/ModTek/wiki/The-mod.json-Format).
+1. Head to the [ModTek wiki](https://github.com/janxious/ModTek/wiki/) to learn how to make a mod.
+For a code mode like this one, you need to compile a [dll](https://github.com/janxious/ModTek/wiki/Writing-ModTek-DLL-mods) and perhaps a [`mod.json`](https://github.com/janxious/ModTek/wiki/The-mod.json-Format).
 1. The code of this mod is available on GitHub: https://github.com/Sheep-y/Attack-Improvement-Mod/ and you can also find other people's mods such as [Firing Line Improvement](https://github.com/janxious/BTMLColorLOSMod) or [MeleeMover](https://github.com/Morphyum/MeleeMover) and we all use different licenses.
 1. You may notice that this patch manually calls Harmony to patch things, instead of using annotations.
-This gives me much better control.
+This gives me much finer control.
 Read [Harmony wiki](https://github.com/pardeike/Harmony/wiki) to learn how it works.

 # Credits

 * Thanks Mpstark (Michael Starkweather) for making BTML and ModTek and various mods and release them to the public domain.
 * Thanks LadyAlekto for various feature requests and cool proposals such as melee modifiers and ammo jettison.
+* And many more players on the BattleTechGame discord that gave comments and ideas.

 Despite feature overlap with some mods, this mod does not reference or use their code due to lack of license, and in most cases the approaches are different.